SPACE DYNAMICS AND MISSIONS - 2022/3

 Not applicable: students failing a unit of assessment resit the assessment in its original format.

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.
 The written examination will assess the knowledge and assimilation of terminology and theory of orbital motion and spacecraft pointing.
 It will assess the ability to analyse problems by applying mathematical models to solve and predict disturbance effects and mitigation.
-The Assignments will assess the ability to design space missions applying the theory to practical problems.
-The first assignment will evaluate the students ability to program some of the concepts while the second assignment will then assess their ability to put together a practical mission solution.
+The coding assignment will evaluate the students ability to program key astrodynamics concepts and put together a practical mission design solution.

 Thus, the summative assessment for this module consists of the following.

-· Software assignment An assignment involving the programming of and expl0oration of simple mission concepts.
-(5-10 pages) due Monday Week 6 (assignment deadline should be checked in the Assignment Calendar)
+· Software assignment An assignment involving the programming of and exploration of simple space flight mechanics concepts. (max.
+20 pages) due Tuesday Week 9 (assignment deadline should be checked in the Assignment Calendar)

 Formative assessment and feedback